apache/mxnet/docs/system/program_model.md

 Can the small operations be optimized?
 Of course they can.
 This comes to the system optimization part of the compilation engine.
 There are two types of optimization that can be done on the computation graph
 - The memory allocation optimization, to reuse memory of the intermediate computations.
-- Operator fusion, to detect subgraph pattern such as the sigmoid and fuse them into a bigger operation kernel.
+- Operator fusion, to detect sub-graph pattern such as the sigmoid and fuse them into a bigger operation kernel.
 The memory allocation optimization was actually not restricted to small operations graphs, but can also be applied to bigger operations graph as well.

-However these optimization may not be essential for bigger operation libraries like cxxnet, caffe.
+However these optimization may not be essential for bigger operation libraries like CXXNet, Caffe.
 As you never find the compilation step in them.
 Actually there is a (dumb) ```compilation step``` in these libraries, that basically translate the layers into a fixed forward, backprop execution plan, by running each operation one by one.

 For computation graphs with smaller operations, these optimizations are crucial for performance.
-Because the operations are small, there are many subgraph patterns that can be matched.
+Because the operations are small, there are many sub-graph patterns that can be matched.
 Also because the final generated operations may not be able to enumerated, an explicit recompilation of the kernels is required, as opposed to the fixed amount of pre-compiled kernels in the big operation libraries.
 This is the cause of compilation overhead of the symbolic libraries that support small operations.
 The requirement of compilation optimization also creates overhead of engineering for the libraries that solely support smaller operations.

 Like in the symbolic vs imperative case.
-The bigger operation libraries "cheat" by asking user to provide restrictions(to the common layer provided), so user is actually the one that does the subgraph matching.
+The bigger operation libraries "cheat" by asking user to provide restrictions(to the common layer provided), so user is actually the one that does the sub-graph matching.
 This removes the compilation overhead to the real brain, which is usually not too bad.

 ### Expression Template and Statically Typed Language

 As we can see we always have a need to write small operations and compose them together.
-Libraries like caffe use hand-carfted kernels to build up these bigger blocks.
-Otheriwse user have to compose up smaller operations from python side.
+Libraries like Caffe use hand-crafted kernels to build up these bigger blocks.
+Otherwise user have to compose up smaller operations from python side.

 Actually, there is a third choice, that works pretty well.
 This is called expression template.
 Basically, the idea is to use template programming to generate generic kernels from expression tree at compile time.
 You can refer to the [Expression Template Tutorial](https://github.com/dmlc/mshadow/blob/master/guide/exp-template/README.md)